-We had a net income of \$845,611 for the year ended December 31, 2009, including non-cash income of \$756,434 from the gain on change in fair value of warrant liability, \$222,656 from the gain on extinguishment of debt, \$83,492 from the gain on change in fair value of conversion option liability, and \$38,058 from the gain on change in fair value of stock option liability.
+We had a net loss of \$2,109,874 for the year ended December 31, 2010, including non-cash income of \$396,718 from the gain on change in fair value of warrant liability, non-cash loss of \$1,244,239 from the loss on change in fair value of conversion option liability, and non-cash loss of \$948,040 from the fair value of warrants in excess of discount on notes payable.
 We cannot assure you that we can achieve or sustain profitability on a quarterly or annual basis in the future.
 If revenues grow more slowly than we anticipate, or if operating expenses exceed our expectations or cannot be adjusted accordingly, we will incur losses.
 We will also incur losses if the fair value of warrants, options, etc changes unfavorably.
 We will incur operating losses until we are able to establish significant sales.
 Our possible success is dependent upon the successful development and marketing of our services and products, as to which we can give no assurance.
 Any future success that we might enjoy will depend upon many factors, including factors out of our control or which cannot be predicted at this time.
 These factors may include changes in or increased levels of competition, including the entry of additional competitors and increased success by existing competitors, changes in general economic conditions, increases in operating costs, including costs of supplies, personnel, marketing and promotions, reduced margins caused by competitive pressures and other economic and non-economic factors.
 These conditions may have a materially adverse effect upon us or may force us to reduce or curtail operations.
 In addition, we will require additional funds to sustain and expand our sales and marketing activities, particularly if a well-financed competitor emerges.
 We can give no assurance that financing will be available in amounts or on terms acceptable to us, if at all.
 Our inability to obtain sufficient funds from our operations or external sources could require us to curtail or cease operations.